 The first thing I saw when I walked in was a small chalkboard pinned above the bar, reading: "Wanted: Young bimbo to feign love for three weeks, then steal my DVD's."

 Quite the greeting.
 But lets begin this tale with a history of the saloon.
-On one of my first evenings at Blooms, Sheila, the Tuesday night bartender, warmly served me up bourbon rocks and told me what she knows.
+On one of my first evenings at Blooms, Sheila, the Tuesday night bartender, took me under her wing so very warmly and told me what she knows.
 She's a fast talker, about two shades from tweaked-out, but again, extremely lovely.
 She started drinking at Blooms at 27, got a job two years later and has been working here ever since...for over 20 years.

 Even though the place has miles, it feels young when you walk inside.
 Like it had a makeover some ten or 20 years ago.
 The space is a wide rectangle, with a long bar on the right leading to an larger back space with pool table, dart board, one of those internet jukes and pin ball and arcade games in a nook on the left.
 All signs of a bar moving with the times instead of staying salty with Cardinale and those grizzled corn-kernel-teethed sea captains who turned whiskey bottles upside down and broke them on the walls.